emptykerr/emptykerr/README.md

 # Matthew Kerr | Welcome to My GitHub Profile! 👋

 🎓 I'm pursuing studies in  Computer Science, Industrial design, and Media design.
-I proudly serve as a Full-Stack intern at Fingermark and Computer Science Tutor at Victoria University of Wellington.
+I proudly serve as a Full-Stack developer at Fingermark and Computer Science Tutor at Victoria University of Wellington.

 🚀 Within my repositories, you'll find an exciting collection of projects and contributions.
 I enjoy blending my design knowledge with programming to craft innovative solutions.